-The firm was established to explore new challenges that address contemporary society, to design compelling experiences that go beyond mere functionality, and to connect at a deeper level with the intricacies of each project.
-Rojkind Arquitectos was recognized by Architectural Record as one of the leading ten “Design Vanguard” firms in 2005.
+The firm was established to explore new challenges that address contemporary society, to design compelling experiences that go beyond mere functionality, and to connect the intricacies of each project at a deeper level.
+Architectural Record recognized Rojkind Arquitectos as one of the ten leading “Design Vanguard” firms in 2005.

-Michael Rojkind studied architecture and urban planning at the Universidad Iberoamericana (1989-1994).
+Michael Rojkind studied architecture and urban planning at the Universidad Iberoamericana (IBERO) in Mexico City (1989-1994).
+He spent over a decade as a drummer in pop-rock band Aleks Syntek y La Gente Normal, an experience he credits with sparking his interest in architecture.
 After working independently for several years, he established Adria+Broid+Rojkind (1998-2002) with Isaac Broid and Miquel Adria.
 His work seeks new directions in architectural practice by evoking common identities through the exploration of uncharted geometries that address questions of space, function, technology, materials, structure, and construction methods related directly to geography, climate and local urban experiences.

-Michel Rojkind’s design for the Nestlé Chocolate Museum, Touca, Mexico was awarded the International Architecture Award (2008) as one of the best realized designs around the world in 2007, and was nominated for the British Museum Award (2008) for the ten best buildings of 2007.
+Michel Rojkind’s design for the Nestlé Chocolate Museum in Toluca de Lerdo, Mexico received the International Architecture Award (2008) as one of the best realized designs internationally, and was nominated for the British Museum Award (2008) for the ten best buildings of 2007.
 He has contributed to Contemporary Corporate Architecture (2009), Phaidon Atlas of 21st Century Architecture (2009) and Open House: Architecture and Technology for Intelligent Living (2006).

-With Arturo Ortiz Struck, Derek Dellekamp and Tatiana Bilbbao, Michel Rojkind established MXDF Urban Research Center (2004).
-The aim of the non-profit Organization is to intervene in specific areas of the urban development, modifying the production of urban space in Mexico through the systematic study of social, political, environmental, global and cultural conditions.
-He has been a jury member at World Architecture News (WAN), World Architecture Festival (WAF), and the Institute for Advanced Architecture of Catalonia (IAAC) “Self Sufficient City” competition.
+With Arturo Ortiz Struck, Derek Dellekamp and Tatiana Bilbao, Michel Rojkind established MXDF Urban Research Center (2004).
+The aim of the non-profit organization is to intervene in specific areas of the urban development, modifying the production of urban space in Mexico through the systematic study of social, political, environmental, global and cultural conditions.
+He has been a jury member at World Architecture News (WAN), World Architecture Festival (WAF), and the “Self Sufficient City” competition of the Institute for Advanced Architecture of Catalonia (IAAC).